Indianapolis CHINS Attorney

 Not only are the stakes high when facing a child abuse or neglect investigation, the ensuing legal procedures put parents at a significant disadvantage in proving their innocence.
 For this reason, the services of a skilled and reliable Marion County attorney are essential at every stage of the CPS investigation or CHINS litigation process.
 At Hessler Law, our Indianapolis criminal defense attorneys have built a reputation on providing aggressive and effective representation for every client who comes through our door.

-To learn more about we can help, call Indianapolis CHINS lawyer Sean Hessler today at (317) 886-8800 for a confidential consultation of your case.
+To learn more about we can help, call Indiana CHINS attorney Sean Hessler today at (317) 886-8800 for a confidential consultation of your case.